northcreation-agency/silverstripe-dynamic-attributes/README.md

 Silverstripe extension for management of Object/Product attribute management.

 This module provides an extension that can be applied to DataObjects in Silverstripe to give the a basic setup to manage sets of Attributes that vary across Models, such as product attributes.

-The goal is to be able to manage table/listing data on a model basis instead of on an object-basis.
+The goal is to be able to manage changing Attributes/listing data on a model basis instead of on an object-basis, without having to define database fields for every new attribute that a CMS user wants to add.

 There are three levels to the extension: